This is most recent syllabus. Your final syllabus will be given during your first day of class

-Note: This 1-credit course is required for students pursuing the Certificate in Food & Sustainability Studies
+Note: This 1-credit course is required for all students pursuing the Certificate in Food & Sustainability Studies.

 In this one-credit course, students engage in a series of experiential learning activities designed to supplement their coursework in the Food & Sustainability Studies Program (FSSP).
 Activities and related assignments are designed to give students hands-on experiences through which they can witness ideas being put into practice.
 The combination of on-the-ground activities combined with critical reflection on their experiences gives students in both the food studies track and the sustainability and environmental studies track opportunities to participate in co-curricular activities through which key topics and concepts are related to practical and applied situations and to engage in community-based learning and similar field experiences that connect classroom learning to real world problem-solving.